 Graduate students should apply for admission through Wright State's Graduate School.

 The general requirements of the Graduate School for a Master of Science degree are set forth in the graduate catalog.
-Specific departmental requirements for the MSE degree with a major in Electrical Engineering are given below:
+Specific departmental requirements for the MSEE degree with a major in Electrical Engineering are given below: